We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Licensing

-Contractors are generally responsible for any licence or other qualifications needed to perform certain work.
-For example, if you want to do electrical work in Australia you must hold the correct licence.
+Contractors are generally responsible for any licences or other qualifications they need.
+For example, contractors must have the correct licence to do electrical work in Australia.

 -